 An introduction to the principles of economics and their application to real world agribusiness management.
 Topics include food production and processing, and marketing systems.
-Also covers management principles and processes for agricultural business firms in both domestic and international markets, as well as the development of problemsolving skills as they relate to agribusiness management.
-3 hours lecture.
+Also covers management principles and processes for agricultural business firms in both domestic and international markets, as well as the development of problem-solving skills as they relate to agribusiness management.